Guru-Ragaventhira/campaign-reporting-automation/README.md

 | `dcm_report.py`     | Merges all 3rd-party reports (e.g., DCM) into a single report.              |
 | `3p_report.py`      | Matches creative data from Beeswax with 3P data and generates final report. |

+# Notes:
+- All scripts are built for Python 3.x.
+- Modify file paths as needed depending on your working environment.
+- Merge logic is based on matching placement ID and date.
+- Beeswax creative names are mapped to standardized formats (MO, CTV, DE, etc.).
+This is company specific taxanomy formats.

 ### Install dependencies (required libraries)
 pip install -r requirements.txt